+B. Specialty Area: Required Specialty Subject Areas for students pursuing early childhood education birth to kindergarten transfer per the Early Childhood Articulation Agreement (ECAA); Not required for non-transfer students.

+Select one specialty area:

+1.Birth to Kindergarten (B-K) Licensure Transfer

+EDU 216 Foundations of Education (4) 3 SHC\\ EDU 250 Praxis Preparation (New Name TBD)\ (1) 3 SHC\\

+2. Early Education Non-Teaching Licensure Transfer

-B. Specialty Area: Required Specialty Subject Areas for s childhood education birth to kindergarten transfer pe Articulation Agreement (ECAA); Not required for r er the Early Childhood Select one specialty area: 1.Birth to Kindergarten (B-K) Licensure Transfer (4) 3 SHC (1) 3 SHC Courses pending CCRC action May 2018 If Praxis requirement is met by ACT/SAT scores, take any 3 SHC EDU course.
-2. Early Education Non-Teaching Licensure Transfer , 3 SHC 3 SHC Refer to Blocks 3 and 4 of Block Degree Plan for more information about required EDU courses in the proposed Early Childhood Education Statewide Articulation Agreement.
-C. OTHER MAJOR HOURS The remaining other major hours may be chosen from the following prefixes: ACC, ANT, ART, ASL, AST, BIO, BUS, CHM, CIS, COM, CSC, CTS, DAN, DBA, DRA, ECO, EDU, ENG, FRE, GEO, GER, HEA, HIS, HUM, MUS, OST, PED, PHI, PHS, POL, PSY, REL, SCI, SOC, SPA, WBL, and WEB Up to two semester hour credits may be selected from ACA.
+EDU 261 Early Childhood Admin I 3 SHC EDU 262 Early Childhood Admin II 3 SHC

+Refer to Blocks 3 and 4 of Block Degree Plan for more information about required EDU courses in the proposed Early Childhood Education Statewide Articulation Agreement.

+C. OTHER MAJOR HOURS The remaining other major hours may be chosen from the following prefixes:

+ACC, ANT, ART, ASL, AST, BIO, BUS, CHM, CIS, COM, CSC, CTS, DAN, DBA, DRA, ECO, EDU, ENG, FRE, GEO, GER, HEA, HIS, HUM, MUS, OST, PED, PHI, PHS, POL, PSY, REL, SCI, SOC, SPA, WBL, and WEB

+Up to two semester hour credits may be selected from ACA.

 Up to three semester hour credits may be selected from the following prefixes: ARA, ASL, CHI, FRE, GER, ITA, JPN, LAT, POR, RUS and SPA.

 III.
-Other Required Hours A college may include courses to meet graduation or local employer requirements in a certificate (0-1 SHC), diploma (0-4 SHC), or an associate in applied science (0-7 SHC) program.
+Other Required Hours

+A college may include courses to meet graduation or local employer requirements in a certificate (0-1 SHC), diploma (0-4 SHC), or an associate in applied science (0-7 SHC) program.
 These curriculum courses shall be selected from the Combined Course Library and must be approved by the System Office prior to implementation.
 Restricted, unique, or free elective courses may not be included as other required hours.

+\\Courses pending CCRC action May 2018\\

+\If Praxis requirement is met by ACT/SAT scores, take any 3 SHC EDU course.